FAQ

 • Inquiries or concerns regarding FDC health care providers or their services can be directed to Centurion of Florida, LLC.
 The Department contracts with Centurion of Florida, LLC to provide comprehensive medical, mental health, and dental services statewide.

-• Inquiries and concerns regarding health care for inmates housed in a private prison facility can be directed to the Florida Department of Management Services (DMS) Bureau of Private Prison Monitoring.
-Seven private correctional facilities are managed by DMS, and health care is contracted out to private health care providers.
-(Private Prison Monitoring’s Bureau Chief 850-921-4034) www.dms.myflorida.com/business_operations/private_prison_monitoring/contact_us
+• Inquiries and concerns regarding health care for inmates housed in a private prison facility can be directed to the Florida Department of Corrections (FDC) Bureau of Contractor-Operated Correctional Facilities.
+Seven contractor-operated correctional facilities are managed by FDC, and health care is contracted out to private health care providers.
+(Contractor-Operated Correctional Facilities’ Bureau Chief 850-921-4034) Also, we have an email inbox for complaints: ppmcomplaints@fdc.myflorida.com

 General Information regarding the Florida Department of Corrections